Rose et Feuilles de Menthe

 The citrus that gives Earl Grey tea its distinctive flavor is a bewitching enhancement that hovers between sweet and floral.
 In lait only.

-Italian candied blood orange peel is a welcome interruption in orange flavored dark chocolate.
+Candied orange peel is a welcome interruption in blood orange flavored dark chocolate.
 In noir only.

 Fleur de Pêcher: